 Once the standards are set, the content and the quality of vocational training programmes will have to be enriched in order to comply with the standards.
-This means that the trainers will have to acquire new technical knowledge and skills at the level of the standards.
-Those trainers that will be involved with the implementation of the System of Vocational Qualifications will be required to attend specially designed training programmes to become internal/external examiners and verifiers.
-Moreover, in the future, relevant standards for the training of trainers will have to be set.
+Those trainers that will be involved with the implementation of the SVQ will be required to attend specially designed training programmes, particularly those to be engaged as internal/external examiners and verifiers.